Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-4/day-2/labs/javascript-calculator-lab.md

 ![loop](https://i.imgur.com/LxaKMCj.png)

-- Build a calculator in your browser!
-- This Lab is a Deliverable.
+Build a calculator in your browser as a group!
+This Lab is **not a Deliverable**.

 ## User Stories